gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

    exchange is needed or desired by either endpoint a new DTLS connection handshake is performed between the SCTP endpoints.
 A different key-id than currently used in the DTLS chunk are used to indicate that this is a new handshake.
+The key-id is sent as pre-amble to any DTLS message sent as SCTP user message.
 When the handshake has completed the DTLS in SCTP implementation can simply switch to use this DTLS connection's key material in the DTLS chunk.
 After a short while (no longer than 2 min) to enable any outstanding packets to drain from the network path between the endpoints the old DTLS connection can be terminated and the key material for the DTLS chunk deleted.

    The DTLS connection is free to send any alert, handshake message, or other non-application data to its peer at any point in time.
 Thus,